29 Aug 2017 by Olga Brighton

 Forests cover an estimated 9.4% of the planet’s surface.
 Even though many people visit forests for the trees and lush vegetation, but the ecosystem reaches much further with its smaller plants, insects, animals and microorganisms.
 In Europe alone, there are 161 million hectares (4% of the global total) of forests cover 38% of Europe’s land area.

 Backpackers flock to explore the world’s rainforests, however, some of them may surprise you with what might be in store for you.
-Here are the 6 most dangerous forests in Europe that you may want to avoid on your backpacker travels:
+Here are the 6 most dangerous European forests that you may want to avoid on your backpacker travels:

 The Black Forest in Germany is a popular destination and famous for its dense evergreen trees, remarkable beauty and darkest green hills.
 Despite being one of the most visited regions in Europe, it’s considered a travel risk because of the numerous hazardous and potentially deadly animals that lurk in the remote areas of the woods.
 These include the Mediterranean Black Widow spider and wolverine can also be found here.